Debt Collection Agencies

 Do I have to pay a debt collector when they visit me?

-However, if you are in a position to make payment, you must only do so if the debt collector has a valid ID and can provide you with proof of payment (e.g. receipt).
-The amount you pay must also be realistic and you should never feel threatened into a payment schedule you know you won't be able to afford.
+The amount you pay must also be realistic and you should never feel threatened into making payments you know you won't be able to afford in the long-term.

 Why do debts get passed to debt collection agencies?

-Furthermore, creditors primarily deal with the lending side of the credit agreement process and would rather not deal with the recovery side of things if they can help it.
-So, if they can pass an unpaid debt on to a third party with more time and resources to help them collect the money owed, they most likely will.
+Therefore, if they can pass an unpaid debt on to a third party with more time and resources to collect the money owed, they most likely will.

-This often happens when the debt is a few old years old and your creditor has tried various things to try and recover the money owed.
-Some creditors also rely on the fact that you may be more willing to repay a debt if you're being chased by an external debt collector instead of the original creditor.
+This usually happens when the debt is a few years old and your creditor has tried various things to try and recover the money owed.

 Can a debt collector chase me for a statute barred debt?

-Remember, a statute barred debt can never be enforced using legal action and a debt collector should never threaten you with legal action to try and intimidate you into making payment.
+Remember, a statute barred debt can never be enforced using legal action and a debt collector should never threaten you with legal action to try and intimidate you into making payment of a debt that has expired.

 How should a debt collector treat me if I'm vulnerable?

-The FCA sets out the rules and guidance debt collection agencies should follow when they operate in the UK, including the policies that should be put in place for vulnerable customers.
+The Financial Conduct Authority (FCA) is the organisation responsible for setting out the rules that debt collection agencies should follow when they operate in the UK, including the policies put in place for vulnerable customers.

-This may include only contacting you at a certain time of the day (e.g. the afternoon) or in a specific way (e.g. by letter).
-They may also agree to put a stop to any further action until you've had time to talk to a debt advisor.
+Once your case has been referred, you may only be contacted within certain hours (e.g. in the afternoon) or in a certain way (e.g. by letter).
+Some creditors may even agree to pause the debt collection process until you've had time to talk to a debt advisor.

 Can debt collectors add interest and charges to my debt?